Tour around the user interface

 Most of these actions can also be performed from the main menu at the top of the screen or the main window.
 Actions with shortcuts show the shortcut next to the action name.

 Popup menus provide quick access for actions related to the current context.
 For example, press Alt+Insert in the editor to open the Generate popup for generating code constructs based on the context.
-Pressing Alt+Insert in the Project tool window will open the New popup for adding new files and directories to your project.

 You can create custom popup menus using quick lists of actions that you often use.
 For example, you can press Ctrl+Shift+Alt+T to open the Refactor This popup with a predefined quick list of actions related to refactoring.